siddarthkrishna10/Football_Transfers/README.md

 2016/2017 | 5570964
 2017/2018 | 6897261

 From the table, you can see the values of Average Difference vary drastically between seasons than others with some even going into the negatives.
-Now, using matplot.lib, I will plot the line graph to get a clear picture.
+Now, using matplot, I will plot the line graph to get a clear picture.

 ```python
 #Reading the data from Mean_Table into an object